The Case for Commissioning

 To Own Is To Serve

-In 2010, Melink started a friendly competition called the “Good to Great Awards”, inspired by Jim Collins’s book “Good to Great: Why Some Companies Make the Leap… and Others Don’t”.
+In 2010, Melink started a friendly competition called the “Good to Great Awards”.
+This was inspired by Jim Collins’s book Good to Great: Why Some Companies Make the Leap… and Others Don’t.
 The goal was to challenge employees to give their best, be innovative and make Melink a great company and sustain our goals year over year.
 In typical Melink fashion, we had several employees rise to the challenge and set the tone for the next 10 years.

 We knew this was good, but can we make this friendly competition great?
-2012 began a new approach and we transitioned to an healthy competition that focused on delivering quality products and services and continuously looking for ways to improve.
+2012 began a new approach and we transitioned to a healthy competition that focused on delivering quality products and services and continuously looking for ways to improve.
 Now we were asking for employees to take ownership and responsibility to support our vision, mission and values.
 Over the next few years, great ideas were born:

 • Blowing Things Up